Villosa Lilac, aka Late Lilac, is a relatively large, cold hardy shrub.

 Many people alternate villosa and common purple lilacs to create the impression that the hedge is in flower for almost a full month.

 Our most popular age and size for this tree.
-These two-year-old seedlings are from the same seed source but the majority of them took off in growth and are almost double the height of our other 2 year old villosa.
+These two-year-old seedlings are from the same seed source but the majority of them took off in growth and are much taller than our other 2 year old villosa.

 Zone: 2a Height: 5 m (16 ft) Spread: 3 m (10 ft) Moisture: dry, normal Light: full sun Fall colour: yellow Flowers: fragrant purple clusters Growth rate: medium Life span: medium Maintenance: low Suckering: low Pollution tolerance: high